pferrel/solr-recommender/README.md

 This first cut creates and requires unified item ids across both B and A but there is no theoretical or mathematical requirement for this and there are some interesting use cases that use different item IDs.
 Therefor this can be used in cases where the same user takes two different actions and you want to use them both to recommend the primary action.
 For example users' purchases can be used to recommend thing a given user might want to purchase and users' views can be used to recommend purchases.
 Adding the two recommendation lists may well yield better recommendations than either alone.

 ```
- A = matrix of action2 by user, used only in the cross-recommender
+A = matrix of action2 by user, used for cross-action recommendations for instance views.
- B = matrix of action1 by user, these are the primary recommenders actions
+B = matrix of action1 by user, these are the primary recommenders actions for instance purchases.
+H_a1 = all user history for recommendations of action1 in column vectors.
+This may be all action1's recorded and so may = B' or it may have truncated history to get more recent activity in recs.
+H_a2 = all user history for recommendations of action2 in column vectors.
+This may be all action2's recorded and so may = A' or it may have truncated history to get more recent activity in recs.
- [B'B]H_p = R_p, recommendations from action1
+[B'B]H_a1 = R_a1, recommendations from action1.
+Recommendation are for action1.
- [B'A]H_v = R_v, recommendations from action2 (where there was also an action1)
+[B'A]H_a2 = R_a2, recommendations from action2 (where there was also an action1).
+Cross-recommendations are for action1.
- R_p + R_v = R, assumes a non-weighted linear combination, ideally they are weighted to optimize results.
+R_a1+ R_a2 = R, assumes a non-weighted linear combination, ideally they are weighted to optimize results.
 ```

 ## TBD